Tra le sollecitudini

-Tra le sollecitudini (Italian for "among the concerns") was a motu proprio issued 22 November 1903 by Pope Pius X that detailed regulations for the performance of music in the Roman Catholic Church.
-The title is taken from the opening phrase of the document.
+Tra le sollecitudini (Italian for "among the concerns") was a motu proprio issued 22 November 1903 by Pope Pius X that detailed regulations for the performance of music in the Catholic Church.
+The title is taken from the opening phrase of the document (which was written and officially published in Italian).
 It begins: "Among the concerns of the pastoral office, ... a leading one is without question that of maintaining and promoting the decorum of the House of God in which the august mysteries of religion are celebrated...."
 The regulations pointed toward more traditional music and critiqued the turn toward modern, orchestral productions at Mass.

 Context

 By the late nineteenth century, "operatic Church-music" was dominant in Italy.
 Churches were known to set Latin texts to such secular favorites as the sextet from Donizetti's Lucia di Lammermoor or the quartet from Verdi's Rigoletto.

 A movement for liturgical reform, including scholarship devoted to early Church practice and Gregorian Chant performance, had developed over the course of the nineteenth century.
 Local jurisdictions implemented changes independent of direction from the Vatican.
 Earlier in his career Pope Pius taught courses on liturgical music and chant to seminarians.
 In 1888, as Bishop of Mantua, he removed women from church choirs and ended the use of bands.
 A few years later as Patriarch of Venice, he ended the use of a popular setting of "Tantum Ergo" and instituted Sunday Vespers chanted by a choir of men and boys.
 In 1893, when Pope Leo XIII was considering issuing guidance on liturgical music, the future Pius X submitted a 43-page proposal.
 A section of that document, substantially unchanged, he issued ten years later, less than four months after becoming pope, as Tra le sollecitudini.
 The new rules were adopted more readily in Italy, where the introduction of secular music had been greatest.
 The reception of TLS in Belgium was termed a "dead letter" and in France Saint-Saëns sided with its opponents.

 Responses to TLS varied with musical tastes, though some pointed to Italy as the proper target of the charge of theatricality.
 Some Americans protested that the prohibition on women vocalists would simply be ignored, where popular sentiment viewed the choir as an expression of the congregation rather than, as Pius did, as a clerical and therefore exclusively male role.

-Pope Pius implemented the principles of TLS in his immediate jurisdiction through the Roman Commission on Sacred Music, which he had established in 1901.
+Pope Pius implemented the principles of TLS in his immediate jurisdiction through the Roman Commission on Sacred Music, which had been established in 1901.